 Shorter breaks do more harm than good

-Longer breaks give you a chance to fully recharge, but short breaks are less about actually resting and more about having an excuse not to do anything.
-John Trougakos associate professor of management at the University of Toronto Scarborough conducted a study that found workers were more stressed on days when they didn’t work than when they did.
+Longer breaks allow you to recharge fully, but short breaks are less about actually resting and more about having an excuse not to do anything.
+John Trougakos, associate professor of management at the University of Toronto Scarborough, conducted a study that found workers were more stressed on days when they didn’t work than when they did.
 This may seem counterintuitive, but it makes sense when you consider that your brain is used to thinking about work all day long, so those hours spent not thinking about work feel like nothing.
-But at some point during your off time, you realize there’s really nothing going on and you begin to feel antsy and stir crazy.
+But at some point during your off time, you realize there’s really nothing going on, and you begin to feel antsy and stir-crazy.

 Longer breaks are better for employees and employers